alexbiuckians/Parquet-Capital/README.md

 The numeric 80%-coverage target is now backed by a reliability diagram: for each nominal quantile (10/25/50/75/90), the fraction of held-out actuals at or below the model's prediction.
 On the dashed 45° line = perfectly calibrated.
 The dashboard renders this in the new Model Validation tab, and the function reports mean |empirical − nominal| as a single calibration score.
+**A note on two coverage numbers**: the band-widening calibration targets and achieves ≈80% central coverage of held-out outcomes (the figure the forecast and dashboard rely on), while the quantile-reliability diagram reports an implied 10–90 central coverage of ≈75% computed from the raw quantile crossings before band-widening is applied.
+They are not in tension — the first is the post-calibration band you ship, the second is the pre-calibration diagnostic that motivated the widening.

 3. Backtested valuation decisions — validation.py: backtest_valuations()